p4lang/gsoc/2025/projects/bmv2_pkt_out/README.md

 ## Abstract

 There are many situations where it is more useful to have all possible outputs from a P4 simulation rather than only a single one.
-For example, we use this for diff testing, to determine whether the switch is doing something correct or something incorrect.
+One such instance is diff testing.
+Diff testing compares the outputs of packets sent through the switch and BMv2.
+By providing multiple outputs to the packets that get sent to BMv2, it provides more accurate portrayal of the the correctness of the switch's behavior.

 Multiple allowed behaviors usually arise from various multi-path constructs (e.g. ECMP, WCMP, or perhaps LAGs) usually modeled as action profiles/selectors in P4.
 BMv2 currently allows users to set a mode determining action selector behavior, like `round robin` which means that every time you send in the same packet, it should result in the next possible outcome (eventually wrapping around).

 ## Goals
 - Provide a new **fanout** mode for BMv2 to instead output ALL possible outputs from action selectors;
 - Add corresponding tests for correctness check;
-- Support better traces that can distinguish normal packets from fanout packets;
+- Support better traces that can help distinguish usual packets (*e.g.* the ones replicated for multicast) from fanout packets (*e.g.* the ones fanout for ActionSelector-based WCMP);
 - Document all changes for better maintainability.

 ## Results

-- A complete implementation of an extended mode for V1Model called ***selector_fanout***.
-To be merged;
+- A complete implementation of an extended optional mode for V1Model called ***selector_fanout***.
 - A set of test cases for different dataplane setups;
 - A new trace instance in the event logger when fanout is triggered;
 - Updated documentation on `simple_switch`'s pipeline.